sycstitch/truecar-webscraper-data-analysis/README.md

 ├── cars-toyota-tacoma-4runner.xlsx  # Your data (Excel edition)
 └── README.md                        # You are here
 ```

+## The Origin Story (aka "Mom Needs Help")

+So here's the thing — my mom had this school assignment about web scraping Toyota listings, and naturally, she asked me for help.
+Plot twist: I'd never scraped anything in my life.
+Not even a dinner plate.

+But you know how it is... you can't just tell your mom "sorry, I don't know how to do that."
+So I did what any reasonable person would do: I dove headfirst into the beautiful chaos of BeautifulSoup documentation at 2 AM, armed with nothing but determination and way too much coffee.

+The assignment?
+Pretty straightforward actually — scrape some car data and export it to CSV/Excel.
+Done.
+Assignment complete.
+Mom happy.

+But here's where things got interesting...
+I couldn't just leave it there.
+Once I had the basic scraper working, I started thinking: "What if I could make this actually useful?"
+And thus began my journey down the rabbit hole of feature creep (in the best possible way).

 ## What This Thing Actually Does